joergmlpts/arlo-camera-monitor/README.md

 ![Notification 2](/images/notification2.png)

 The updated notification contains a link to the video; it can be played or downloaded.
-It will also automatically downloaded to directory `Videos/Arlo`.
+It will also automatically be downloaded to directory `Videos/Arlo`.

 The above notifications were seen on Kubuntu.
-They look different on other systems.
+They look slightly different on other systems.
 On Windows, the second notification does not include web links.
 It lists the file name of the video instead.